opiproject/opiproject.org/README.md

 ## Development

+There are two ways to test this out:

+* Install hugo locally
+* Use a pre-built docker image with hugo

+### Install Hugo Locally

 To work on the website, make sure you have hugo installed.
 You can do that by following the instructions [here](https://gohugo.io/getting-started/installing/).